Swedish invasion of Saxony: Combat of Frauenwald

 By nightfall on 20 September, Schulenburg's army assembled near Ilmenau.
 It counted 6,000 men after unifying with additional troops.
 On early morning the next day, the retreat continued towards Frauenwald.
 (Note: Schulenburg was at Arnstadt during this time.
 He had to disguise himself as a hunter and flee into the Thuringian Forest to evade capture when the Swedish vanguard appeared on 21 September.)
 The Saxon vanguard reached Coburg the same day.
-On dawn of 22 September, Görtz arrived at Ilmenau and attacked the remaining field guards.
+On the dawn of 22 September, Görtz arrived at Ilmenau and attacked the remaining field guards.
 Many Russians were killed or captured as they were chased into the Thuringian Forest, scattered into smaller groups.

 Görtz then continued towards Frauenwald in pursuit of the Saxon rearguard.
 Its commander, Ludwig von Dünewald, barricaded 2,000 Saxons at Frauenwalder Pass, on the Meisen Hill (789 metres north of Frauenwald), to hold him off.
 He also sent a Swiss battalion of 500 men towards Neustadter Pass, (Note: According to Post- och Inrikes Tidningar, these were Frenchmen, counting 350 men.) a few kilometres to the east, to secure his flank.
 Later in the morning, Görtz ordered 150 dragoons to storm Frauenwalder Pass on foot.
 They were repulsed with many dead and wounded after hours of fighting.
 He then commanded half his force through the Neustadter Pass to circumvent Dünewald, (Note: According to Adlerfelt, Adlerberg had 200 men.) leaving Jöran Adlerberg with the rest to skirmish in his front.